 No. 17 Iowa St stays unbeaten, holds off Jackson St 47-37

-AMES, Iowa- T.J.
+AMES, Iowa (AP) T.J.
 Otzelberger became the first Iowa State coach to win his first 10 games with the team, guiding the 17th-ranked Cyclones past Jackson State 47-37 on Sunday.

 The Cyclones improved 10-0 after ending last season with 18 straight losses.
 Iowa State beat Jackson State last Dec.
 20, then didn't win again in finishing 2-22.